sinanyil81/sim-it/README.md

 # sim-it

-A simulator written in Java language to simulate communication protocols, .e.g. time synchronization.
+Sim-it is a simulator written in Java for wireless distributed systems.

+In the repo, you can find simulation codes for several time synchronization protocols in WSNs.